-Emile Zola is widely regarded as one of the world's greatest writers, whose reputation was reinforced by his historic intervention in the Dreyfus Affair.
-This book explores Zola's life and work and the ways in which these were determined by the traumatic history of his times.
+Émile Zola is widely regarded as one of the world’s greatest writers, whose reputation was reinforced by his historic intervention in the Dreyfus Affair.
+This book explores Zola’s life and work and the ways in which these were determined by the traumatic history of his times.
 From humble beginnings, Zola's life was marked by the determination to succeed.
-Robert Lethbridge traces his development as a writer, including Zola's earliest texts and his novel-cycles, and further shows how Zola's extraordinary creativity extended from his journalism to experiments in the theatre and even his own operatic adaptations of his novels.
-Lethbridge offers the reader new perspectives, informed by the most recent research, which bring together Zola's writing and its historical context.
+Robert Lethbridge traces Zola's development as a writer, including the earliest texts and his novel-cycles, and further shows how Zola’s extraordinary creativity extended from his journalism to experiments in the theatre and even his own operatic adaptations of his novels.
+Lethbridge offers the reader new perspectives, informed by the most recent research, which bring together Zola’s writing and its historical context.

 Les mer

-A new perspective on one of the world's greatest writers, Emile Zola.
+A new perspective on one of the world’s greatest writers, Émile Zola.

 Note on translations and references